Devin A. Barry

 - “The Earth’s Not the Only Thing Heating Up: Climate Change Developments,” Cleveland Metropolitan Bar Association Environmental Symposium, November 2010

-- Selected for inclusion in The Best Lawyers in America, 2019 and 2020
+- Selected for inclusion in The Best Lawyers in America© 2019 to 2022 in the field of Environmental Law

 - CALI Award for Excellence in Public Utilities Law